How to Fix WordPress Admin Styles Not Loading

-I got everything setup and I was settling in for a good evening of side project work when I saw this in my WordPress admin.
+I got everything setup and I was settling in for a good evening of side hustle when I saw this in my WordPress admin.

 All WordPress admin CSS styles were missing!
 Turns out none of the WordPress admin styles were not loading.

 I wasn’t sure what was going on...
-Could it be something wonky with my new computer?
-Was it due to updating to the shiny new version of WordPress?
-I tried to reinstall WordPress a couple of times to no avail, so intense Google searching ensued.
+I tried to reinstall WordPress a couple of times, but it didn't change anyhting, so intense Google searching ensued.

 I cannot remember how many articles I read or how many suggested hacks I attempted.
 I do know it took well over an hour and none of them worked.
 I eventually found something buried deep in some sketchy looking site, but it worked!
 I am not trying to withhold credit to the person or site who suggested it.
 I simply did not think to save the URK at the time.
 Regardless, this is what the article suggested.

 And let me be clear...
-I do not encourage WordPress core hacks, but in the moment, I just wanted to fix it and move on with my evening and project work.
+I do not encourage WordPress core hacks, but in the moment, I just wanted it fixed so I could start working on what I wanted to do for the evening.

 wp-admin/load-styles.php file, find this line of code...